Transform your writing practice.

 You're seeking unique, compassionate, and perhaps even mystical ways to break through your creative blocks.

 You want to discover what makes blog posts and website copy most compelling and effective (but not in a gimmicky, one-size fits all kind of way).

-You're looking for a little bit of "grounded woo" in your life.
+You're looking for a little bit of practical magic in your life.
 Typical conversations amongst our group involve intuitive wisdom drawn from dreams and oracle decks, mentions of fairies and unicorns, and talk of the quest for equality and social justice too.

-You know it’s time to tap into what you want your words to do - for you, for your readers, and for your business
+You know it’s time to tap into what you want your words to do - for your present, for your future, for your readers, and for your business

 Kind Words from SWC "Unicorns"

 "Marisa is a maker of magic when it comes to words.
 She is masterful at helping others find their own magic and then encourage them to take their first wobbly steps towards writing independence by connecting them to other writers so they can support each other.
 I simply cannot wait to become a part of the Sovereign Writing Circle as I know this will be a veritable cauldron where new magic makers will be born."

 - Kirsten Goffena, Licensed Professional Counselor & Momma Mentor,

 Lost In Motherhood

 "Marisa's affection for words and stories and the truest-truths shape her work into more than a being a writing coach, but a story healer.
 The sacred space she holds around my writing allows me to feel my way through a story that has felt unspeakable.
 She's been doing her own writing and magic-making thing for so long that it feels safe to let her guide and challenge me.
 With her help, I've begun to tell my truest-truths and welcome parts of my magical, playful spirit that had been hidden for years."